History of Bishop Dunne

 Even today, the sisters observe November 11 as the beginning of the Order, and partake of a simple supper of baked potatoes and apples, remembering their beginnings in a little house in Namur.
 Other young women soon came to join them, and, by 1834, the women were recognized as a religious congregation, approved by Bishop Barrett of Namur.
 On September 21, 1834, sixteen sisters received the habit.
 Among this group was Sister Claire of Jesus, who would be elected superior shortly before Father Minsart’s death in 1837.
 For the next thirty-six years, she led the community, devoting herself to forming the religious spirit of the sisters.

 The sisters were excellent teachers, believing in providing spiritual development and educational opportunities to children, especially the poor.
 They established schools and academies in Belgium, and, in 1863, Mother Claire sent the first missionaries of the congregation to the United States of America.
 The Sisters came to Texas in 1873, continuing the venture into unknown places.
 Today the sisters are still educators and passionate supporters of non-violence, promoting the pursuit of peace and continuing their work in education, health care, prison ministries, immigration, and adult formation.
+The Sisters of St. Mary of Namur continue to guide us in our mission and Catholic identity and support our students through generous sponsorships.
 The sisters maintain missions in the Democratic Republic of Congo, Rwanda, Cameroon, Tanzania, Brazil and the Dominican Republic.

 |Sister Mary Bosco Allen||Sister Bernard Apple||Sister Judith Beard||Sister Joann Bifano||Sister Mary Isabelle Bird|